yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/python/custom-auth-python-tutorial.md

 ```

 * The `file_list` block contains the list of files to be included in the bundle, the CLI tool expects to find these files in the current working directory.
 * The `custom_middleware` block contains the middleware settings like the plugin driver we want to use (`driver`) and the hooks that our plugin will expose.
 We use the `auth_check` for this tutorial.
+For other hooks see [here][4].
+* The `name` field references the name of the function that we implement in our plugin code: `MyAuthMiddleware`.
 * We add an additional file called `middleware.py`, this will contain the main implementation of our middleware.

 ### Contents of middleware.py